 - How will they view the activities?
 Sitting?
 Standing?
 Festival Seating, circulating from one activity to another? - What are the safe capacities?
 For the venue as a whole?
 For different sections? - Is the venue already authorised to run a particular kind of event? - Does the venue have prior experience of a particular kind of event? - Was it originally designed for a particular kind of event? - Will the venue already have all the required facilities and equipment or will they have to be brought in? - Will temporary structures or adaptations to existing structures be required? - How will people leave?
 What planning issues are involved? - What contingency planning arrangements are already in place?
-Are they appropriate or adequate for a particular event? - Is there continued access to key infrastructure such as hospitals, Garda stations, libraries etc.
+Are they appropriate or adequate for a particular event?

-Managing the risk
+4.1 Managing the risk